Mihir-Rabari/oneflow/README.md

 # OneFlow - Plan to Bill in One Place 🚀

+**Status:** ✅ Production Ready | 🎉 Fully Integrated | 🚀 Hackathon Submission

-A comprehensive project management platform that streamlines the complete project lifecycle from planning → execution → billing.
+A comprehensive project management platform that streamlines the complete project lifecycle from planning → execution → billing with real-time API integration and role-based access control.

 ## 📋 Overview